Sean Penn: 2000–2011: Established actor and acclaim

 In 2000, Penn acted in Julian Schnabel's drama Before Night Falls opposite Javier Bardem and Kathryn Bigelow's thriller The Weight of Water with Elizabeth Hurley.

 The following year he guest starred on the NBC sitcom Friends portraying Eric, a man who was engaged to Phoebe Buffay's sister Ursula, both of whom are played by Lisa Kudrow.
 He appeared in two episodes in the eighth season.
 That same year he portrayed a mentally handicapped father in the family drama I am Sam (2001).
 His performance led him to his third nomination for the Academy Award for Best Actor.

 In 2003, he starred in the Clint Eastwood directed Boston crime drama Mystic River portraying a grieving father looking for his daughter.
 Penn acted alongside Tim Robbins, Laura Linney, Marcia Gay Harden, and Kevin Bacon.
 Film critic Todd McCarthy of Variety wrote, "[The] Casting is immaculate.
 Penn is in top form as the reformed hood whose basic instincts overtake him."
 Penn received widespread acclaim for his performance earning numerous accolades including the Academy Award, Critics' Choice Movie Award, and Golden Globe Award for Best Actor as well as nominations for the BAFTA Award and Screen Actors Guild Award.
 That same year he acted in Alejandro González Iñárritu's psychological thriller 21 Grams opposite Naomi Watts and Benicio del Toro.
 For his performance he was nominated for the BAFTA Award for Best Actor at the 57th British Academy Film Awards.

 In 2004, Penn played Samuel Bicke, a character based on Samuel Byck, who in 1974 attempted and failed to assassinate President Richard Nixon, in The Assassination of Richard Nixon (2004).
 The same year, he was invited to join the Academy of Motion Picture Arts and Sciences.
-Next, Penn portrayed governor Willie Stark (based on Huey Long) in an adaptation of Robert Penn Warren's classic 1946 American novel All the King's Men (2006).
+Next, Penn portrayed governor Willie Stark (based on Huey Long) in All the King's Men (2006), an adaptation of Robert Penn Warren's 1946 novel.
 The film was a critical and commercial failure, named by a 2010 Forbes article as the biggest flop in the last five years.
 During this time he directed the mystery film The Pledge (2001) and Peter Gabriel's "The Barry Williams Show" (2002).
 Penn gained acclaim for directing the biographical drama survival film Into the Wild (2007).
 Owen Gleiberman of Entertainment Weekly praised wrote, "Penn has written and directed with magnificent precision and imaginative grace".
 For his direction he was nominated for the Directors Guild of America Award for Outstanding Directing – Feature Film.